October 10, 2017

 Summer may be over, but the campaign to stop the Potomac Pipeline is heating up.
 Now it’s time for us to come together and show solidarity in a way that’s never been seen before.

-On Saturday October 14, we’ll join hand-in-hand with hundreds of concerned West Virginia and Maryland residents to span a bridge over the Potomac River in Western Maryland.
+On Saturday October 14, 20171010_221940we’ll join hand-in-hand with hundreds of concerned West Virginia and Maryland residents to span a bridge over the Potomac River in Western Maryland.
 Together, we’ll send a powerful message to Governor Hogan urging him to STOP TransCanada from building a fracked-gas pipeline underneath our treasured Potomac River.

 We need you to join us.
 RSVP today for “Hands Across the Potomac” to show solidarity and say NO to the Potomac Pipeline.
 If you can’t make it to Saturday’s event, you can still show solidarity by sharing on social media.